PaimaStudios/paima-engine-docs/docs/home/0 - what-is-paima-engine.md

 Although apps may not always need sequencers, they can improve scalability and also help user onboarding.
 Notably, they can
 - Batch transactions together to amortize transaction fees
-- Cover the transaction fees for specified users through meta-transactions (ex: users who hold a specific NFT or who paid on a separate chain)
+- Cover the transaction fees for specified users through meta-transactions (ex: free txs for users who hold a specific NFT, who delegate to a stake pool, or who paid on a separate chain).

+Thanks to the flexibility of the batcher system, Paima supports games built without an enshrined sequencer - that is to say, anybody can choose to run their own decentralized sequencer for the game and monetize it how they want.
+This give the benefit of sequencing without the centralization.

 ### Cross-chain NFTs: Projected NFTs